rabbi54/BOConverter/README.md

 ## Drawbacks

-- **Limited Array Support**: Currently, the converter only supports arrays of simple objects like `long`, `float`, `double`, and other supported types.
-Complex or nested arrays are not supported.
+- **Limited Array Support**: Currently, the converter only supports ArrayList

 ---